 Figure 19 below best summaries the above current usage details of Morrison Oval and the associated soccer and rugby fields at Hartfield Park during the winter season.
 This is provided as a visual aid only, as usage on the playing fields is continually managed as the various winter users grow and individual sporting user needs alter.

-Figure 19: usage details of Morrison Oval and the associated soccer and rugby fields at Hartfield Park during the winter season
+Figure 19: Usage details of Morrison Oval and the associated soccer and rugby fields at Hartfield Park during the winter season tennis and bowls club afl football and little athletics club

 Appendix F: Master Plans